mechmotum/mechmotum.github.io/content/pages/jobs.rst

 Researchers, Postdoctoral Researchers, PhD Researchers
 ======================================================

-If you are interested in doing paid research with the lab after you have a Masters degree [#]_ there are two options:
+If you are interested in doing paid research with the lab after you have obtained a Master's degree [#]_ there are two options:

 1. Wait for an open position in the lab and apply.
 2. Find self-funding and ask if we can host and work with you.